 Peeling Back the Pavement: A Blueprint for Reinventing Rainwater Management in Canada’s Communities

-In October 2011, the POLIS Project on Ecological Governance in partnership with the University of Victoria’s Environmental Law Centre released Peeling Back the Pavement: A Blueprint for Reinventing Rainwater Management in Canada’s Communities.
+On October 26, the POLIS Project on Ecological Governance in partnership with the University of Victoria’s Environmental Law Centre released Peeling Back the Pavement: A Blueprint for Reinventing Rainwater Management in Canada’s Communities.
 This is the latest instalment in the POLIS water sustainability handbook series for decision makers, policy analysts, community leaders, and water managers.
 To download a copy from the POLIS website, click here.

 To Learn More:

-To download a copy of Peeling Back the Pavement: A Blueprint for Reinventing Rainwater Management in Canada’s Communities are available for download on the WSP website.
+Electronic copies of Peeling Back the Pavement: A Blueprint for Reinventing Rainwater Management in Canada’s Communities are available for download on the WSP website.
 For further information contact Laura Brandes at firstname.lastname@example.org.